-Homophone is Greek for same sound.
-A homophone can be defined as a word that, when pronounced, seems similar to another word, but has a different spelling and meaning.
+Homophone is Greek for the same sound.
+A homophone can be defined as a word that, when pronounced, seems similar to another word but has a different spelling and meaning.
 The two words may be spelt the same, as in ‘rose’, the flower and ‘rose’, the past tense of rise, or differently, as in ‘rain’, ‘reign’, and ‘rein’.
-The term homophone may also apply to units longer or shorter than words, such as phrases, letters, or groups of letters that are pronounced the same as another phrase, letter, or group of letters.
+The term homophone may also apply to units longer or shorter than words, such as phrases, letters, or groups of letters pronounced the same as another phrase, letter, or group of letters.
 Any unit with this property is said to be homophonous.
 In literature, homophones are used extensively in poetry and prose to make rhythmic effects and to put emphasis on something.
-They are also used to create a multiplicity of meanings in a written piece.
+They are also used to create multiple meanings in a written piece.

 The Important Effects of Homophones